Travel online to East Coast: Tairāwhiti / Gisborne

 - find out what we have learned from events such as Cyclone Bola

-- inspect the continuing improvements to floodbanks of the Waipara River, which were overwhelmed in 1988
+- inspect the continuing improvements to floodbanks of the Waipaoa River, which were overwhelmed in 1988

 - look at a map and choose Civil Defence places such as schools and marae; see if your choices match up with locations chosen by experts and their communities

-- explore the science and mātauranga behind weather bombs
+- explore the science and mātauranga behind extreme weather

 - meet people who are prepared for a weather bomb and learn about their plans